Sebanisu/OpenVIII_CPP_WIP/README.md

     - [x]  TIM
     - [X]  TEX
     - [x]  PAK
   - [ ]  Lightweight render tests.
-Later on may write tests to quickly render things.
+Later on write tests to quickly render things.
 Much like our debug menu on OpenVIII-monogame.
 I'll be able to open up maps and view them make sure the drawing logic is good.
 But like it'll be it's own lightweight exe that just populates a list of maps or something for each type I wanna test.